th0114nd/hfhom/README.md

 For a successful installation, the program should start running.

-If for some reason you cannot install it properly (eg. Windows), you can download all the files in the directory `corrterm` and run `gui.py` with python.
+If for some reason you cannot install it properly, you can download all the files in the directory `corrterm` and run `gui.py` with python.
 You will also have to install the necessary python modules, if you do not have them installed already.

 To uninstall, run